-Why even consider Wix or WordPress for your next website builder platform?
+Introduction: Why even consider Wix or WordPress for your next website builder platform?

 Which way to go in the Wix versus WordPress decision making process?
 Both offer immense choice and flexibility of features when it comes to making your platform decision.
 One which must be carefully considered because this will be the cornerstone of your online presence.